 Classic Springsteen poetry.
 My intuitive reaction to it is that it’s important not to sink down deeper and deeper by compounding a problem by avoiding making difficult decisions or getting so wrapped up in one’s emotions in the heat of battle.

-This is one of those of be careful what you wish for.
-It’s the double edged sword of having a lot and then becoming slaves to your possessions.
+This is one of those be careful what you wish for.
+It’s the double-edged sword of having a lot and then become slaves to your possessions.
 You begin to focus on those and not losing them sometimes at the expense of personal contentment and relationship building/strengthening.

 It’s important to recognize that investors and markets are highly influenced by fear and greed.
 As it’s been said, markets go up like an escalator and they often drop like an elevator.
 Recognizing the potential for craziness among market participants can keep us from going insane and actually if we are prepared, we welcome such collective madness.

 Never stop inquiring, wondering, asking why.
-Questions are so much more important than answers because they help us train our brain to think more expansively and creatively.
+Questions are so much more important than answers because they help us train our brains to think more expansively and creatively.

 The classic case of confirmation bias.
 We lock on to a point of view and only look for evidence to support our position and disregard that which might prove it fallible, much to our detriment.

 Fear is so paralyzing while laughter can be so freeing.
 It’s important to not take life too seriously and even when times are really dark do all you can to find the spark of humor in the situation.
 It’s surprising how freeing that can be.